divyaaachaudhary/Automation-task/README.md

 # How to Run This Project

-Clone the repository
+(1) Clone the repository

 git clone https://github.com/your-username/your-repo-name.git

-Navigate into the project folder:
+(2) Navigate into the project folder:

 cd your-repo-name

-Make sure you have installed:
+(3) Make sure you have installed:
 .NET SDK
 Selenium.WebDriver (NuGet)
 Selenium.Support
 ChromeDriver (NuGet)

-Run the project from terminal:
+(4) Run the project from terminal: dotnet run

-dotnet run

 A Chrome window will open automatically and the script will fill the entire form.

-📝 Project Description
+# Project Description

 This project uses Selenium WebDriver in C# to automate the CloudQA Automation Practice Form.
 It auto-fills:

-All input fields
+- All input fields

-Dropdown selections (Country, State, etc.)
+- Dropdown selections (Country, State, etc.)

-Checkboxes + radio buttons
+- Checkboxes + radio buttons

-File uploads
+- File uploads

-Nested iframes (including frames without IDs)
+- Nested iframes (including frames without IDs)

-WYSIWYG “Description” editor using JavaScript injection

 The script is written to be adaptive, so it works even if HTML structure changes.